Skip to product information

 Sold out

-During the First World War, in the city of Urmia of West Iran, the Russian consul Basile Nikitine recruited the Kurdish Mullah Sa'id of Shamdinan to assist him in the study of the Kurdish language ...
+During the First World War, the Russian consul Basile Nikitine recruited the Kurdish Mullah Sa’id of Shamdinan to assist him in the study of the Kurdish language and history in the city of Urmia in...

 Read More

-During the First World War, in the city of Urmia of West Iran, the Russian consul Basile Nikitine recruited the Kurdish Mullah Sa'id of Shamdinan to assist him in the study of the Kurdish language and history.
-Their collaboration resulted in a rich corpus of cultural and historical texts.
-Despite several attempts by 20th century Kurdology, the texts remained unuplished.
-For the first time this volume presents all of the Kurdish texts of the corpus with parallel English translations, accompanied by an introduction that outlines the historical and literary context, a Kurdish-English glossary and a map of locations.
-A rich compilation of primary sources documenting the cultural and political life of late 19th and early 20th century Kurdistan, the volume is a significant contribution to the study of the Kurdish language, literature, society and history.
+During the First World War, the Russian consul Basile Nikitine recruited the Kurdish Mullah Sa’id of Shamdinan to assist him in the study of the Kurdish language and history in the city of Urmia in northwest Iran.
+Their collaboration resulted in a rich corpus of cultural and historical texts, which Nikitine subsequently intended to publish in cooperation with the British scholar David N. MacKenzie.
+The plan, however, was never brought to fruition, and MacKenzie’s copious unpublished material remained undiscovered until after his death.
+This volume presents facsimiles of the original Kurdish texts, a normalized transliteration with parallel English translations, an introduction sketching the life of Mullah Sa’id Shamdinani and the historical and literary context, as well as a Kurdish-English glossary and a map of locations.
+The result is a unique compilation of primary sources in Kurdish that document the cultural and political life of late nineteenth and early twentieth century Kurdistan, and significantly contribute to the study of the Kurdish language and history.

 Funded by the European Union (ERC, ALHOME, 101021183).